How we create value

 Our activities impact the environment.
 This includes the direct impact we have from the operations of our buildings, from IT systems and from business travel.

-ING supports UN Sustainable Development Goals
+- ING supports the UN Sustainable Development Goals

 Empowering people to stay a step ahead in life and in business